uptimizt/user-account/README.md

 # user-account
-UserAccount - as MyAccount by Woo, but only for WordPress
+UserAccount - as MyAccount by WooCommerce, but only for WordPress

 ## todo
 - add scss and css